MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_create_countriesregions.md

 ---

 # Create countriesRegions
-Create a countriesRegions in Dynamics 365 for Financials.
+Create a countriesRegions object in Dynamics 365 for Financials.

 ## HTTP request
 ```